B | C | D

 BTEX Major components present in gasoline: Benzene, Toluene, Ethylbenzene, and Xylene.

-CD 1) Consent Decree (A formal legal agreement that is filed with a court.
-It describes studies and/or cleanup work to be done at a site and the terms under which that work is to be done.); 2) Compact Disk (alternatively, CD-ROM: Compact Disk / Read-Only Memory)
+CD 1) Consent Decree (A formal legal agreement that is filed with a court of law.
+It describes studies and/or cleanup work to be done at a site and the terms under which that work is to be done.); 2) Compact Disk (alternatively, CD-ROM: Compact Disk / Read-Only Memory).

 CLEANUP Actions taken to deal with a release, or threatened release of hazardous substances that could affect public health and/or the environment.
 The term "cleanup" is often used broadly to describe various response actions or phases of remedial responses such as the remedial investigation/feasibility study.

 CLEANUP ACTION PLAN (CAP) A document that describes the selected cleanup method(s) and specifies cleanup standards and other requirements.
 It is based on information and technical analyses generated during the RI/FS and consideration of public comments and community concerns.
 A draft of the CAP (DCAP) is made available for public review and comment before finalizing.

 COMMENT PERIOD A time period during which the public can review and comment on various documents and Ecology or EPA actions.
 For example, a comment period is provided to allow community members to review and comment on proposed cleanup action alternatives and proposed plans.
 Also, a comment period is held to allow community members to review and comment on draft feasibility studies.